percona/community/content/blog/2021/2021-10-21-going-back-to-the-original-node-exporter-in-pmm.md

 I hope I was able to explain at least the basics about how to make changes in PMM.
-Remember you can contact us in discord ans we will be glad to answer your questions.
+Remember you can contact us at community-team@percona.com ans we will be glad to answer your questions.